Kelvin Benjamin, WR, Florida State (HT: 6'5", WT: 240 lbs)

 - Not very elusive after the catch.

-- Straight-line speed is impressive, but he lacks elite agility which limits his ability to make defenders miss.
+- Straight-line speed is good for his size, but he lacks elite agility which limits his ability to make defenders miss.

 - Poor field awareness, which hinders nearly every aspect of his game.